saurabhmalidev/Practice_Code/string_programs.md

 ```
 FORMAT :  textwrap.fill() : print(textwrap.fill(text, width=20))
 ```
-23. HACKERRANK : Q. Given an integer n print the following values till n, for each integer n from  to : Decimal, Octal, Hexadecimal (capitalized), Binary.
+**23. HACKERRANK : Q. Given an integer n print the following values till n, for each integer n from  to : Decimal, Octal, Hexadecimal (capitalized), Binary.
 Four values must be printed on a single line.
 Each value should be space-padded to match the width of the binary value of n.
-(5 Yes, 7 No).
+(5 Yes, 7 No).**

 ```javascript showLineNumbers
 def print_formatted(number):
     # your code goes here